Skip to main content

 Theatre

-We have been involved in several collaborations with theatre companies interested in how scholarly research into conscious experience, particularly the science of autobiographical memory, can be used to enhance the immersive experience of a theatre production.
+We work with theatre companies interested in how scholarly research into conscious experience can be used to enhance the immersive experience of a theatre production.

 Read more